Order of the Bath: Chapel

 The Chapel of the Order is the Henry VII Lady Chapel in Westminster Abbey.
-The Sovereign, Great Master and the Knights and Dames Grand Cross are allotted stalls in the choir of the chapel, above which their heraldic devices are displayed.
+The Sovereign, Great Master, and the Knights and Dames Grand Cross are allotted stalls in the choir of the chapel, above which their heraldic devices are displayed.

 Every four years, an installation ceremony, presided over by the Great Master, and a religious service are held in the chapel.
-The last such service was on Tuesday 24 May 2022, and was presided over by the Prince of Wales.
+The last such service was on Friday 16 May 2025, and was presided over by the King and the Prince of Wales.
 The Sovereign and each knight who has been installed is allotted a stall in the choir of the chapel.

 As there are a limited number of stalls in the chapel, only the most senior Knights and Dames Grand Cross are installed.
 A stall made vacant by the death of a military Knight Grand Cross is offered to the next most senior uninstalled military GCB, and similarly for vacancies among civil GCBs.
-Waits between admission to the Order and installation may be very long; for instance, Marshal of the Air Force Lord Craig of Radley was created a Knight Grand Cross in 1984, but was not installed until 2006.
+Waits between admission to the Order and installation may be very long; for instance, Marshal of the Air Force David Craig, Baron Craig of Radley was created a Knight Grand Cross in 1984, but was not installed until 2006.

 Above each stall, the occupant's heraldic devices are displayed.
 Perched on the pinnacle of a knight's stall is his helm, decorated with a mantling and topped by his crest.
 Under English heraldic law, women other than monarchs do not bear helms or crests; instead, the coronet appropriate to the dame's rank (if she is a peer or member of the Royal family) is used.

 Above the crest or coronet, the knight's or dame's heraldic banner is hung, emblazoned with his or her coat of arms.
-At a considerably smaller scale, to the back of the stall is affixed a piece of brass (a "stall plate") displaying its occupant's name, arms and date of admission into the Order.
+At a considerably smaller scale, to the back of the stall is affixed a piece of brass (a 'stall plate') displaying its occupant's name, arms, and date of admission into the Order.

-Upon the death of a Knight, the banner, helm, mantling and crest (or coronet or crown) are taken down.
+Upon the death of a Knight, the banner, helm, mantling, and crest (or coronet or crown) are taken down.
 The stall plates, however, are not removed; rather, they remain permanently affixed somewhere about the stall, so that the stalls of the chapel are festooned with a colourful record of the Order's Knights (and now Dames) throughout history.

-When the grade of Knight Commander was established in 1815 the regulations specified that they too should have a banner and stall plate affixed in the chapel.
+When the grade of Knight Commander was established in 1815, the regulations specified that they too should have a banner and stall plate affixed in the chapel.
 This was never implemented (despite some of the KCBs paying the appropriate fees) primarily due to lack of space, although the 1847 statutes allow all three classes to request the erection of a plate in the chapel bearing the member's name, date of nomination, and (for the two higher classes) optionally the coat of arms.